Healthy Homes Assessment Karaka Bays

 Rental Property Home Assessments Karaka Bays

-The areas of rental property that are affected by Healthy Homes Standards.
-Healthy Homes Standards in Karaka Bays include each:
+Rental property areas affected through the Healthy Homes Standard in Karaka Bays include each:

 • Dining Rooms